that others

 The Larimer County Dive Rescue Team are the water rescue professionals.
 We have joint training practices where we review those skills and teamwork exercises that are common between the groups but we try to keep our feet dry at all times!

 We have a very active Public Education Program that focuses on preventive search and rescue.
 We believe one of our fundamental responsibilities is to give everyone in the community the knowledge they need to prevent outdoor emergencies before they happen.
-We also expect our members to help with fund raising, with our own internal training, with maintaining our technical equipment and vehicles, and with the numerous administrative tasks that keep the business running smoothly.
+We also expect our members to help with fund-raising, with our own internal training, with maintaining our technical equipment and vehicles, and with the numerous administrative tasks that keep the business running smoothly.

-A friend or family member of the lost subject will call 911 to report an overdue person in the back country.
+A friend or family member of the lost subject will call 911 to report an overdue or injured person in the back country.
 Dispatch will notify the on-duty Sheriff's Emergency Services Specialist who will page the on-duty LCSAR SAR Manager and they will begin planning the response based on the time of day, weather, condition and age of the lost person and several other factors.
 The rest of the Team will be paged with basic information about the situation and resources will begin heading to the incident.

 Much of the personal equipment we require our members to own is basic, good quality hiking, camping, and climbing gear but there is a possibility that the equipment you currently own will not be ideal for our situation.
 We spend a lot of time in BASART talking about the pros and cons of all types of outdoor gear.
 We don't require that you own anything before you start, and in fact, would recommend that you wait until you get this information from us in class before you make any new purchases or try to decide whether the gear you already have is appropriate.